Identification schemes

 \(\eqalign{ g^{(z-z') \cdot (e-e')^{-1}} \: mod \: p &= h^{(e-e') \cdot (e-e')^{-1}} \: mod \: p &&((e-e') \cdot (e-e')^{-1} = 1) \\ g^{(z-z') \cdot (e-e')^{-1}} \: mod \: p &= h^{1} \: mod \: p }\)

-Remember that \( h = g^{w} \: mod \: p \), i.e. we have efficiently computed \( w = (z-z') \cdot (e-e')^{-1} \: mod \: q \).
-This proves that Schnorr's sigma protocol satisfies special soundness, and hence, if Peggy doesn't know the secret key \( w \) she can maximum produce one accepting conversation, which only happens with very small probability when the prime numbers are large.
+Recall that \( h = g^{w} \: mod \: p \), so we have efficiently computed \( w = (z-z') \cdot (e-e')^{-1} \: mod \: q \).
+This proves that Schnorr's sigma protocol satisfies special soundness.
+Therefore, if Peggy does not know the secret key \( w \), she can produce at most one accepting conversation, which only occurs with very small probability when the prime numbers are large.

-Now for special HVZK we have to build a simulator \( M \) which given \( h \) and \( e \) can produce an accepting conversation \( (a_{M},e_{M},z_{M}) \) with the same distribution as a real conversation \( (a,e,z) \) between Peggy and Victor. \( M \) is constructed as follows:
+Now, for special HVZK, we need to construct a simulator \( M \) which, given \( h \) and \( e \), can produce an accepting conversation \( (a_{M},e_{M},z_{M}) \) with the same distribution as a real conversation \( (a,e,z) \) between Peggy and Victor.
+The simulator \( M \) is constructed as follows:

 We see that \( M \) still satisfies completeness because: